Amro212/Syllabus-Sync/README.md

 - ✅ `.dev.vars` is git-ignored (local development only)
 - ✅ Rate limiting prevents abuse
 - ✅ Budget caps prevent runaway costs
+- ✅ CloudKit Private DB - only you can access your data

 ## 📄 License